Posted on Jun. 24, 2014

 1. Familiarize your family with the sermon text

 Fathers, familiarize your family with the Scripture passage the pastor is going to be preaching from the coming Sunday.
 In our church, we actually have a weekly Men’s Bible Study on Tuesday mornings for this express purpose.
-We want our men to teach their families what the upcoming Scripture text is all about BEFORE the pastor preaches on it.
-We meet on Tuesday mornings at 6:00am and walk through the text in order to understand the meaning.
+We want our men to teach their families what the upcoming Scripture text is all about before the pastor preaches on it.
+We meet on Tuesday mornings at 6:00 am and walk through the text in order to understand the meaning.
 We do this to help our men understand what the text is saying.
 Our desire is that everyone in the church will come to worship on Sunday having already reviewed the terminology, theology, and the central message of the passage.
 We want them to work through some of the practical applications for their lives beforehand.

 2. Prepare your family to hear the sermon

 Fathers, intentionally prepare your family to hear the sermon; much has been written on how to listen to a sermon.
 You can read this from George Whitefield on how to listen to a sermon, or this from David Murray.
-Here is a citation from Richard Baxter, 'Directions for Profitably Hearing the Word Preached' in the Christian Directory:
+Here is a quote from Richard Baxter, 'Directions for Profitably Hearing the Word Preached' in the Christian Directory:

 “Come not to hear with careless heart, as if you were to hear a matter that little concerned you, but come with a sense of the unspeakable weight, necessity, and consequence of the holy Word which you are to hear; and when you understand how much you are concerned in it, it will greatly help your understanding of every particular truth...
 Make it our work with diligence to apply the word as you are hearing it...
 Cast not all upon the minister, as those that will go no further than they are carried as by force...You have work to do as well as the preacher, and should all the time be as busy as he...you must open your mouths, and digest it, for another cannot digest it for you...therefore be all the while at work, and abhor an idle heart in hearing, as well as an idle minister.
 Chew the cud, and call up all when you come home in secret, and by meditation preach it over to yourselves.
 If it were coldly delivered by the preacher, do you...preach it more earnestly over to your own hearts...”1